 What is a Data Mesh?

-- Cross Cluster / Data Warehouse sharing - each domain operates their own schemas or larger infrastructure for allowing other business units to access.
+- Cross Cluster / Data Warehouse sharing - each domain operates its own schemas or larger infrastructure for allowing other business units to access.
 AWS has an example here https://aws.amazon.com/redshift/features/data-sharing/

 - Feeding domain Analytics-Ready data into a centralized enterprise data architecture - This is more typical today and in particular is useful if the organization has a data lake strategy.
 Data lakes are generally unstructured and more of a data swamp, in order to be useful the data needs to be structured, so providing Analytics Ready data into either a data lake or data warehouse that adheres to common principles and concepts is a much more useable method of sharing value across data consumers.

-How can people analytics teams leverage and support the data mesh
+How can people analytics teams leverage and support the HR data architecture?

 The trend to the mesh is growing and you're going to be receiving support to build your people analytics practice in your own way.
 If you're still building the case for your own managed infrastructure then use these points for helping others see the light and how you are going to support their needs.